Suyajnaa/RegMap-AI-Offline-Compliance-Intelligence-Platform-forRegulatedBanking/README.md

 docker-compose up --build -d
 ```

 The backend image downloads its spaCy language model automatically during the build step — no manual model setup needed for the Docker path.
-The first build needs internet access (to pull the base image and install dependencies); after that, the containers run without it.
+The first build needs internet access (to pull the base image and install dependencies); after that, the containers run without it..

 This builds and starts both the backend and frontend containers.
-First build takes a few minutes; subsequent starts are fast.
+First build takes a few minutes; subsequent starts are fast..

 Frontend: `http://localhost:5173`
 Backend: `http://localhost:5000`